 You can be an expert in the nuts and bolts of children’s writing but you may not really enjoy writing the stories.
 This will show in your work.

-In my opinion the most important thing about writing for children is that you should love it.
+In my opinion, the most important thing about writing for children is that you should love it.

 WHY DO YOU WANT TO WRITE FOR CHILDREN?

-Money may motivate some people into starting to write but it rarely motivates anyone to finish.
+But be aware, money may motivate some people into starting to write but it rarely motivates anyone to finish.